usf-cs212-spring2021/usf-cs212-spring2021.github.io/_general/using-branches.md

 In general, it is a good idea to always use branches for development and keep only stable, tested, production-ready code in the `main` branch.

 <i class="fas fa-info-circle"></i>
 Traditionally, the primary branch of a `git` repository was the `master` branch.
 There is a fantastic movement to move away from this and other troubling terminology prevalent in CS and tech.
-I recommend manually renaming your primary branch to `main` instead.
-Both `git` and Github support this renaming, but it is not yet the default.
+Github now automatically uses `main` as the default, but you may find older repositories still using `master` as the primary branch.
 {: .notification }

 ## How Should You Branch?